National Reconciliation Week

 Understanding the importance

 In the lead up to and post 2023 National Referendum and January 26th events Aboriginal and Torres Strait Islander peoples in Ballarat noted a rise in racism both online and in personal interactions.
-In December 2023 a white supremist group of around 30 men marched through the town at various public locations, a flagpole was vandalised in an act which saw the Aboriginal flag stolen just ahead of the City of Ballarat’s annual Survival Day Dawn Ceremony and Koorie Engagement Action Group Advisory Committee members reported an increase in online and face to face abuse following the media launch of the Survival Day Dawn Ceremony and inaugural Reflection and Healing events.
+In December 2023 a white supremacist group of around 30 men marched through the town at various public locations, a flagpole was vandalised in an act which saw the Aboriginal flag stolen just ahead of the City of Ballarat’s annual Survival Day Dawn Ceremony and Koorie Engagement Action Group Advisory Committee members reported an increase in online and face to face abuse following the media launch of the Survival Day Dawn Ceremony and inaugural Reflection and Healing events.

 This surge in racist activity is a stark reminder of the broader societal issues we face.